GavinChoy/2019-GameGig-Hackathon/README.md

 This game is set on King's Parade which is a street in Cambridge that is notorious for pedestrians crossing the street.
 It is intended to be impossible to win the game because there are too many pedestrians crossing the road!

-A video demonstration is available as *Video Demonstration.mkv* in the repository.
+A video demonstration is available by clicking the image below:

 [![Video Demonstration](Screenshot.png)](https://youtu.be/V984U5dHS5s)